 Deeds of Variation: How to change a Will after a death

 You may well think that once a person has died, their Will cannot be altered unless challenged in court.
 However, this is not necessarily the case.
-There are, in fact, ways in which the beneficiaries can make changes to a Will, in the name of the deceased, after their death – via Deeds of Variation.
+There are, in fact, ways in which the beneficiaries can make changes to a Will, in the name of the deceased, after their death – via a Deed of Variation.

 However, there are limits to this right.
 Since people are often not aware of this option, it means that many miss out on the opportunity.